Back to Blog

 2. A role-specific challenge.
 You are given a business problem and asked to diagnose it and propose a solution.
 Common in consulting, marketing, and commercial roles.
 These often come with supporting documents — a brief, data, or a company overview — that you should study carefully.

 3. A free-choice topic.
 Less structured.
 You are told to prepare a presentation "about yourself" or "on any topic relevant to the role."
-Focus on something genuinely relevant - your experience, a market insight, a skill that directly applies.
+This is actually harder because you have to define your own angle.
+Focus on something genuinely relevant — your experience, a market insight, a skill that directly applies.

 If the brief is vague, email the recruiter or hiring manager to clarify: the time limit, whether slides are expected, who will be in the room, and whether you should bring printed copies.
 Asking these questions signals professionalism, not weakness.